caburj/transaccion/README.md

 ## Description

-This app has been inspired by our desire to manage our money to maximize our savings.
+This app has been inspired by our desire to maximize our savings.

 ### Record